Wes Parsons: Colorado Rockies

 On August 19, 2019, Parsons was claimed off waivers by the Colorado Rockies.
-Parsons was designated for assignment on November 27, 2019.
-He was granted free agency on December 2, 2019, but later re-signed to a minor league deal in the offseason.
+In 15 appearances for the Rockies, he struggled to a 6.98 ERA with 14 strikeouts across 19 1/3 innings pitched.
+Parsons was designated for assignment following the signing of José Mujica on November 27.
+He was granted free agency on December 2, but later re–signed with the team on a minor league contract two days later.

+Parsons did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

 NC Dinos

 On January 11, 2021, Parsons signed a deal with the NC Dinos of the KBO League for $320K a year with a $80K signing bonus and a potential $200K coming from incentives.
 On April 14, 2021, Parsons made his KBO debut, striking out six and earning the win in a start against the SSG Landers.
 He finished the season with a 4–8 record, 3.72 ERA, and 148 strikeouts over 133.0 innings pitched.

 On December 21, 2021, he re-signed with the Dinos on a one-year deal worth up to $650,000.
+Parsons started 8 games for the Dinos in 2022, registering a 1-2 record and 3.56 ERA with 43 strikeouts in 43.0 innings pitched.
 He was released on August 4, 2022.

+Toronto Blue Jays

+On May 8, 2023, Parsons signed a minor league contract with the Toronto Blue Jays organization.
+In 17 starts for the Triple–A Buffalo Bisons, he registered a 9–4 record and 4.55 ERA with 100 strikeouts in 85.0 innings of work.
+On October 1, the Blue Jays selected Parson's contract to the major league roster, enabling him to start the team's final regular season game.
+He proceeded to give up nine earned runs on 10 hits in four innings.

+Parsons began the 2024 season with the Blue Jays, and was designated for assignment after allowing six runs in five innings pitched on April 5, 2024.

+Cleveland Guardians

+On April 10, 2024, Parsons was traded to the Cleveland Guardians in exchange for international bonus pool space.
+He made two scoreless appearances for Cleveland, striking out five batters in four innings of work.
+Parsons was designated for assignment by the Guardians on July 5.
+After clearing waivers, Parsons was released by the Guardians on July 11.